shortstheory/underwater-dtn/2do.md

 later:

 in progress:
+router << new DatagramReq(to: 2, ttl: 5000, protocol: 22, data: [1,2,3])
+* should DtnLink be allowed to do RReqs?
+* ALL NODES NEED RDP for it to work correctly!
+* Which link does RDP use by default?
+Won't be good for it to use DtnLink :P
+* Router will use DtnLink if auto1hop is == true
+* does default link have to be symmetric?
+* Router does short circuiting!!!

+done:
 * multihop DTN complicated :P
 Alternating Bit
 * issue is that if we go out of sync on which bit to expect/receive, then we WILL lose all the messages